thePlebDev/Farmers-Canada-clone/README.md

 - `get() :` executes a get request and returns a HTML document

-- Now in order to deal with the exception error we are getting we can surround the code with a try/catch blocks
+- Now in order to deal with the exception error  surround the code with a try/catch blocks

 ```
  try {